Web Officers

 • Share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print and electronic media, electronic assistance tools, and OSHA and the WUCA website) to employers and workers in the industry.
-Ensure information developed is available in multiple languages and formats.
+• Develop information on the recognition and prevention of workplace hazards, and communicate such information (e.g., print and electronic media, electronic assistance tools, and OSHA and the ASSP websites) to employers and workers in the industry.
+Ensure information developed reflects the workforce and is available in multiple languages and formats.

-• Speak, exhibit, or appear at OSHA and WUCA conferences, local meetings, or other related events.
+• Speak, exhibit, or appear at OSHA and ASSP conferences, local meetings, or other ASSP events.

-• Share information among OSHA personnel and industry safety and health professionals regarding WUCA's good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum).
+• Share information among OSHA personnel and industry safety and health professionals regarding ASSP good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum).

-• Encourage WUCA members to build relationships with OSHA's Regional and Area Offices to address health and safety issues, including trenching, struck-by, underground utilities, confined space entry, and roadway work zone safety.
+• Encourage ASSP members to build relationships with OSHA's Regional and Area Offices to address health and safety issues.

 Training and Education